no10ds/dorc/docs/config.md

 * `project` - Your high level project name
 * `config_repo_path` - Relevant path from the *dorc* repository to your private source code repository
 * `tags` - An optional dictionary of key-value tags to apply to every resource created
-* `source_code_path` - The name of the folder within your private source repository that the pipeline definitions are saved.
+* `source_code_folder` - The name of the folder within your private source repository that the pipeline definitions are saved.
 This value defaults to `src`

 ## Configuration